tomravalde/thesis/viva-comments.md

 > moving some of the material in the appendices into the main text would improve the clarity for the reader in particular for Chapter 5;

+Moved Appendix [TODO:] to Chapter 5, and made a few edits to the text so the content flows naturally.

 > some background information about the Case Studies would be helpful, especially for the main Case Study (e.g. climate, rationale, work done by others, …);

 Many thanks,